 All persons who apply for registration or a practising licence must satisfy the Board that they are a ‘fit and proper person’.
-If you are concerned that you may not meet the criteria, say due to previous criminal convictions, please read the Board’s policy on Fit and Proper Persons.
-You may not meet the criteria if you have been convicted of an offence punishable by more than 6 months imprisonment or you have pending charges that are punishable by over 6 months imprisonment.
+If you are concerned that you may not meet the criteria, for example, due to previous criminal convictions, please read the Board’s policy on Fit and Proper Persons.

 Requirements for photographs